 Review documents of what OSMP heard from community members in fall 2019:

-- Read a summary of community input from this process’ first engagement window.
-OSMP used community input to develop the draft approach and an evaluation of potential actions.
+- Read a summary of community input from this process’ first engagement window, which OSMP used to develop the draft approach and an evaluation of potential actions.

 - Review online responses OSMP received.